 Each snack needs to contain a fruit and/or vegetable and a grain product.

 Parents often also provide a protein.

-All snack items must not contain: nuts, milk or sesame seeds.
+All snack items must not contain: nuts, raw egg or sesame seeds.
 (Cooked egg is acceptable in baked goods)

 When purchasing grain products (ie: crackers, cereal) keep the following in mind:

 -Compare the Nutrition Facts table on food labels to choose products that contain less fat, saturated fat, trans fat, sugar and sodium

 -Keep in mind that the calories and nutrients listed are for the amount of food found at the top of the Nutrition Facts table.